|(Our dog So-Fee, and me)|

 Attending a theological seminary and becoming a pastor meant I would be called into life-and-death situations, some of which ended, of course, in death.

 I have done many funerals.
 I did the funerals of my mother, my father, and Linda's mother and father.
 My infant stillborn son David never got a funeral because of the crazy circumstances surrounding his expiration.
-Tomorrow morning I will do a funeral of a beloved friend.
+I have done funerals during this season of COVID.
 When you minister at a funeral you deal with death.
 You meet with people whose loved ones are gone.

 I have cried at the death of loved ones.
-I cried when we put our dog So-Fee "to sleep" a few years ago.
+I cried when we put our dog So-Fee "to sleep."
 That was one of the hardest things I have ever done.
 We loved her so much!
 Driving her to the veterinarian's office as when she was dying was, for me, ridiculously painful.
 The fact that she trusted in us, in me, but could not be communicated to, made the situation harder.
-It also made me angry.
+It made me angry.
 Angry... at death... at the fact of death.

 For several years I was the pastoral chaplain at the Mid-Michigan Neonatal Intensive Care Unit in Lansing.
 This was Sparrow Hospital's "HOPING" group.
 HOPING: Helping Other Parents In Normal Grieving.
 David was pronounced dead in this hospital.